osinenkop/regelum-control/README.md

         my_app()

-The above example project is the equivalent to the first example in section \"What is `rcognita`?\".
+The above example project is the equivalent to the first example in section "What is `rcognita`?".
 Here instead of providing args for MyRobotSystem and MyAgent inside the python script, we instead specify both the classes and their args in `my_config.yaml`.